Are You in Transition

 Are you finding yourself at a crossroads with new things to learn, let go of, or adapt to a new life terrain that looks different from your usual familiar road?
 Well, you must be in a state of transition.

 I attended a Grief Recovery Class after my Mother passed away a few years ago.
 It was populated with people at various stages of grief and loss.
 I learned that there are more than forty types of loss we process as we trek through life.
 Honestly, I never considered some of these actual losses but maybe that is why I never processed the grief from them.
-They ranged from the death of a loved one to accept new health challenges, job changes, a child with a disability, losing a home, divorce or retirement.
+They ranged from the death of a loved one to accepting new health challenges, job changes, a child with a disability, losing a home, divorce or retirement.
 The ever-changing deck of cards life deals us is a new hand to play whether we are prepared to enter the game or not.
 We must ante up and take our seat at the table.

 Transition could easily be a euphemism for having experienced a loss.
 Life is filled with necessary losses and transitions of various kinds.
 To successfully maneuver through these peaks and valleys in life we must be able to adapt to the new terrain.
 How do we do this?
 Here are a 3 Steps that may help you to begin processing the change: